cjyuan/cyf-notes/ITP-JS3-Sprint1-PR-comments.md

 Can you find out what this additional check is?

+---
+There is a chance that, even though `result` has incorrect elements (for example, `[]`), the two tests could still pass.
+Can you figure out why, and then fix the tests accordingly?

 #### Sprint-1/implement/max.js
 What do you expect from the following function calls (on extreme cases)?
 Does your function return the value you expected?